 - Meditate on the connection between your mind and the instrument.
-You should feel that sense of oneness between your mind and the instrument.
+You should feel a sense of oneness between your mind and the instrument.

 - Feel free to explore while you play.
 Play with feeling and observe how the music is flowing out of your mind.
 It is your intent creating the music.
 The music is the product of your own mind.

-Vibrational Sound Therapy is the form of therapy here we place instrument on the body and play them.
+Vibrational Sound Therapy is a form of therapy in which we place an instrument on the body and play it.

-This creates very specific energy vibrations in the body that heal specific regions of the body.
+This creates very specific energy vibrations in the body that heal specific bodyparts.

-To do this sound healing technique properly you will need to visit a sound healing studio where they will have both the instruments and the skills to use them properly.
+To do this properly you will need to visit a sound healing studio where they will have both the instruments and the skills to use them properly.

-This is one of the most powerful forms of sound healing and has massive benefits on the mind and body.
+This is one of the most powerful forms of sound healing and has massive benefits for the mind and body.

-Sound healing therapy and sound healing meditations can have a huge impact on the body and mind.
+Sound healing therapy can have a huge impact on the body and mind.

 Plus, most of us love sound and music.
 So why not make the most of them?